parabix/parabix-devel-mirror/README-radicalgrep.md

 To build only Radical Grep and it's dependencies, run `make radicalgrep`.

-After everything passes, you are ready to run Radical Grep.

 ## **How to Run Radical Grep**

 To run Radical Grep, run the following commands in the bin directory: